• Home

 You can scale the Relay Proxy horizontally by deploying more nodes behind the load balancer.
 Do not use a single node when your SDKs are in proxy mode.

-Here is a diagram showing how SDKs can be configured to use the Relay Proxy in proxy mode:
+Here is a diagram showing how the Relay Proxy works in proxy mode:

 SDKs configured to use the Relay Proxy while in proxy mode.